FAQs – HEART Score (For Communities) - KARE FAQs – HEART Score (For Communities) - KARE

 What is HEART Score?

-HEART stands for HERO Engagement and Responsiveness Tracker.
-It is a community scoring system based on a set of interactions that influence HERO and community experiences with one another.
+HEART score is a scoring system based on a set of interactions that influence HERO and community experiences with one another.
+These valuable data insights can drive change behavior and transform operations to increase KARE success and HERO satisfaction.

 What is scored?